Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Colored blockers:
 Present in Puzzle maps, using the corresponding colored control tower will turn pebbles into movement blocking contructs and vice versa.

+## Story Guide
+First time you enter an area for the story it costs no AP, it will cost AP after that.
+They also do not give EXP except the boss fight iirc.
+- Chapter 1: Enemy around level 62-68.
+After finishing all red markers, it will ask you to clear 6 regions in the NW section, just clear whatever lowest star level to unlock Chapter 2, Fleet 3 and 4, Ashes Showdown as well as the next region via Liverpool port.
+The game also forces you to do a Fleet Redeployment and have a fleet 3 and 4 else you are soft locked at Liverpool and can't leave.
+- Chapter 2: Enemy around 72-78.
+Same concept, now you need to clear 7-8 region in this Liverpool region to unlock the next region.
+Unlocks Submarine fleet but doesn't soft lock you to the port.
+- Chapter 3: Enemy around 82-88.
+Same concept, unlocks the last region and port Dakar (a red port).
+- Chapter 4: Enemy around 92-98.
+Same concept but unlocks daily missions and Strongholds spawn.
+- **Notable bug, unclear if it's fixed or not but is important to mention:** Finishing chapter 1-6 b4 clearing 6 regions in NW.
+THEN clearing 6 regions might result in a soft lock that the player will not be able to unlock Liverpool port.
+It is recommended to stray from the Red marker for a bit to clear 6 regions (some low level regions are fine, don't have to clear star level 6 regions) before continuing the story

 ## Enemies and Special Zones explanation:

 #### Sirens